 Unless mentioned otherwise, all of the following films were written, produced, and directed by Mark Tapio Kines.
 For more shorts, including some ancient films I did back in college, feel free to peruse my Vimeo page.

-This is a trailer for a short film - call it a "travelogue noir" - about a lonely filmmaker (Dom Zook) whose obsessions with the dark side of Hollywood history come to consume him when he happens across a mysterious woman (Virginia Welch) and the wealthy studio executive she appears to be involved with.
+This is a dark drama - call it a "travelogue noir" - about a lonely filmmaker (Dom Zook) whose obsessions with the dark side of Hollywood history come to consume him when he happens across a mysterious woman (Virginia Welch) and the wealthy studio executive she appears to be involved with.
 Music composed by Christopher Farrell.
-The full version of A Trophy won't be online until it's gone through the film festival circuit.

 Ron and Nancy